Tax Guide for Sellers of Firearm and Ammunition Products

 If you sell firearms, firearm precursor parts, ammunition, or related products, you are required to file regular sales and use tax returns to report your sales.
 If you have no transactions to report, you are still required to file your sales and use tax return and report zero transactions.

-Transactions reported should be included in the reporting period the sale was made.
+You should include transactions in the reporting period that the sale was made.
 A sale occurs in the reporting period when there is a transfer of title or possession (whichever occurs first) of the tangible personal property for consideration.
 In the absence of an explicit title clause that passes title sooner, the sale is deemed to be made when possession of the property sold transfers to the purchaser.
 This is the case for both sales and use tax and CFET.

-• For example, a customer goes into a store on June 28 selects a firearm pays for the firearm and state fees and is scheduled to pick up the firearm after the mandatory 10-day waiting period imposed by DOJ on July 8.
-Since the title to the firearm cannot transfer until after the mandatory 10-day waiting period has passed, the CFD who maintains possession of the firearm does not make a sale when they charge the customer on June 28 as there is no transfer of title or possession of the firearm.
-The sale does not occur until the customer picks up the firearm on July 8.
-For sales and use tax and CFET purposes, the sale of the firearm would be included in gross receipts for the reporting period the sale was made (the reporting period that includes July 8).
+• For example, a customer goes into a California Firearms Dealer's (CFD) store on June 28 and selects a firearm, pays for the firearm, including the applicable state fees, and is scheduled to pick up the firearm after the mandatory 10-day waiting period on July 8.
+Since neither possession of the firearm nor title to the firearm can transfer to the customer until after the mandatory 10-day waiting period has passed, the CFD does not make the sale when they charge the customer on June 28.
+The sale occurs when the customer picks up the firearm on July 8.
+For sales and use tax and CFET purposes, the firearm sale would be included in gross receipts for the reporting period in which the sale was made (the reporting period that includes July 8).
 This is the case even if payment is received and an invoice is issued in a prior period.

-You must electronically file returns on or before their due date for us to consider them timely.
+You must electronically file returns on or before their due date.
 You must file a return even if you do not have any reportable activity or do not owe an amount during the reporting period.
-If the due date falls on a Saturday, Sunday, or state holiday, we consider returns received by the next business day to be timely.
+If the due date falls on a Saturday, Sunday, or state holiday, returns must be received by the next business day to be on time.

 If you file a late return or late payment, we may assess a late penalty, interest, or both.
 See the Penalty and Interest topic in this section.

-Visit our Tutorials page or our Online Filing Instructions page for instructions on how to file your returns through our online services.
+Visit our Video Resources and Tutorials webpage or our Online Filing Instructions for instructions on filing your returns through our online services.

 Payments

-You must submit payments by the due date for us to consider them timely.
-If you make your payment on a weekend or holiday the effective date of the payment will be the date the payment is made or on the date you selected your payment to be warehoused.
+You must submit payments by the due date.
+If you make your payment on a weekend or holiday, the effective date of the payment will be the date the payment is made or on the date you selected.

-You can submit payments through our online services.
+You can submit payments through our Online Services.
 Log in using your username and password and select the account for which you wish to make a payment.
-Select the More link under the I Want To section, then select the Make a Payment link and follow the prompts.
+Select the More link under the I Want To section, and then select the Make a Payment link and follow the prompts.

 If your average monthly tax payment is $20,000 or more, we require you to pay by Electronic Funds Transfer (EFT).
 We will notify you in writing if you are required to pay your taxes by EFT.

-For an EFT payment to be timely, you must initiate it on or before the filing due date and funds must settle into our bank account on or before the banking day following the due date.
+For an EFT payment to be on time, you must initiate it on or before the filing due date and funds must settle into our bank account on or before the banking day following the due date.
 If you are required to make your payment by EFT, you must make the payment before 3:00 p.m.
-(Pacific time) for us to consider it timely.
-You will need to confirm with your financial institution when payments need to be initiated to be received timely.
-For more information regarding EFT payments, please see our EFT FAQs.
+(Pacific time) for it to be on time.
+You should confirm with your financial institution when payments need to be initiated to be received by us on time.
+For more information regarding EFT payments, see our EFT FAQs.

 Penalty and Interest